Super-resolving frequency measurement with mode-selective quantum memory: Results

-This parameter defines the ultimate limit of precision enhancement achievable with an infinite photon budget, as a truly unbiased estimator is only realized when $N\to\infty$.
-This parameter can be used to assess and compare the performance of various super-resolving measurement apparatuses, with its value primarily determined by mode crosstalk.
-The red curve in Fig.~\ref{fig:comparison}(a) illustrates how the theoretical precision enhancement, represented by $\mathcal{F}/\mathcal{F}_\text{DI}$, varies with frequency separation for our platform.
-In the limit $\epsilon \rightarrow 0$, the ratio asymptotically approaches a value of approximately 37.
-Using this definition, our system achieves the highest reported superesolution parameter value for frequency separation estimation to date~\cite{Donohue_2018,Mazelanik_2022,Lipka_2024}, as shown in the comparative graph in Fig.~\ref{fig:comparison}(b).
-For comparison, we also show the performance of DI methods, including quantum-memory temporal imaging~\cite{Mazelanik_2022}, a Fourier transform spectrometer (Bruker IFS 125HR) and a grating spectrometer; all of these fall below $\mathfrak{s}=1$.
-We should also highlight that while the super-resolving methods presented span various bandwidth regimes, our Raman memory uniquely operates in the MHz to GHz range, a bandwidth dictated by the hyperfine splitting between the initial and storage states and the memory storage time.
+This parameter characterises the achievable precision enhancement in the infinite photon limit, where a truly unbiased estimator exists only as $N\to\infty$.
+This parameter can be used to assess and compare the performance of various super-resolving measurement schemes, with its value primarily determined by mode crosstalk.
+Figure~\ref{fig:comparison}(a) shows how the theoretical enhancement $\mathcal{F}/\mathcal{F}_{\mathrm{DI}}$ (red curve) varies with $\epsilon$.
+In the limit $\epsilon \rightarrow 0$, the ratio asymptotically approaches 37 for our platform.
+This value sets a new benchmark for frequency-separation estimation, surpassing previous results~\cite{Donohue_2018,Mazelanik_2022,Lipka_2024}, as shown in Fig.~\ref{fig:comparison}(b).
+For comparison, DI methods--including quantum-memory temporal imaging~\cite{Mazelanik_2022}, Fourier transform spectroscopy and grating spectroscopy--all yield $\mathfrak{s}<1$.
+Among techniques spanning various bandwidth regimes, our Raman memory uniquely operates in the MHz-to-GHz range, set by the hyperfine splitting and the memory storage time.
+For a comprehensive comparison, see Supplementary Section E.